Gift Acceptance Policy

 B. Sale of Assets.
 The Corporation is responsible for filing Form 8282 with the Internal Revenue Service upon the sale or disposition of any asset to which Form 8282 applies that is sold or disposed of by the Corporation within three (3) years after the date the property was received.

 C. Gift Acknowledgement.
-The Corporation will acknowledge the receipt of all gifts in writing and in a manner which satisfies the substantiation requirements for the deduction of charitable gifts by individual and corporate donors as set forth in the Code.
+The Corporation will acknowledge the receipt of all gifts in writing and in a manner which satisfies the substantiation requirements for the deduction of charitable gifts by individual and corporate donors as set forth in the Code, as applicable.

 D. Cost Allocation.
 Unless otherwise agreed by the parties, the donor and the Corporation will each bear their respective costs associated with making or accepting the gift.